702573N/Obsidian-Tasks-Calendar/README.md

 ```
 options: "noCellNameEvent"
 ```
-Disable pointer events on cell names to prevent unintentional execution
+Disable pointer events for cell names to prevent unintentional execution and thus opening of a daily note.

 ```
 options: "mini"
 ```
-Set smaller text on tasks, cell names and grid heads.
-Reduces the calendar width and height to a more compact format.
-On mobile devices, the font size is automatically reduced because the limited screen size.
+Reduces the calendar width, height and font sizes to a more compact format On mobile devices, the font size is automatically reduced (on some views) because the limited screen size.

 ```
 options: "noWeekNr"
 ```
-Hide the week number in front of each wrapper/row/week inside the month calendar
+Hide the week number in front of each week-wrapper inside the month calendar.
+After deactivation, it is unfortunately no longer possible to jump directly to a desired week.

 ```
 options: "noFilename"